 If you’re planning on tailgating all day long or using your tailgate speaker for something else, such as a camping trip or house party where you may need the extra battery longevity, this factor can make or break the experience for you.
 Make sure your potential new tailgate speaker can last long enough to not only fuel the party, but if you plan on making use of additional features such as onboard lighting shows or USB charging, you’ll need the extra strength to do so.
 It’s also important to consider the charge time, as speakers can take anywhere between 1 hour and 5 hours to recharge fully.

 As most tailgate parties occur in exposed environments where rain, wind, dust/sand, and rust can affect the speaker’s lifespan and performance, this factor needs to be carefully observed.
 In addition to exposure to rain, one also needs to account for the potential of spilled drinks around the speaker.
 Generally, an IPX6 rating of IPX5 or more is recommended to provide a reasonable level of safety from such hazards.
-An IPX7 rating is typically my go-to, as it grants protection from exposure to practically any conditions, and these devices can usually float and handle a shallow and brief submersion period.
+An IPX7 rating is typically my go-to, as it grants protection from exposure to practically any conditions.
+These devices can usually float and handle a shallow and brief submersion period.

 While overall sound quality should be important to anyone looking to buy any kind of audio-related device, the actual tonal characteristics of the speaker are essentially influenced by your listening style.
-For bass-heavy music, a speaker with a bass boost function or an overall low-end enhanced sound signature would be appropriate, however, if you sometimes enjoy some music that calls for a more natural listening curve, you might encounter troubles here.
+For bass-heavy music, a speaker with a bass boost function or an overall low-end enhanced sound signature would be appropriate; however, if you sometimes enjoy some music that calls for a more natural listening curve, you might encounter troubles here.
 At the end of the day, this feature is purely dependent on what you listen to.

 Many tailgate speakers support karaoke playability, where you can connect a microphone (usually a 1⁄4-inch connector, which is annoying) to the speaker and sing along to your favorite tracks.
-If this function excites you, it’s worth looking at things such as how many inputs the speaker can accept, and if it has any onboard vocal processing abilities such as auto-tuning, reverb, or other effects.
+If this function excites you, it’s worth looking at things such as how many inputs the speaker can accept and if it has any onboard vocal processing abilities such as auto-tuning, reverb, or other effects.

-Many party-focused Bluetooth speakers have some kind of LED lighting onboard for added entertainment, if this is a feature that excites you, it’s worth checking out what is available on the unit.
+Many party-focused Bluetooth speakers have some kind of LED lighting onboard for added entertainment.
+If this is a feature that excites you, it’s worth checking out what is available on the unit.
 Some offer strobes, some can synchronize the lights to the beat of your music, and some have no lights at all.